Dutson Downs wind farm

 • community news – inclusion in our community newsletter sent to subscribers.

-We have begun engaging with stakeholders in the region including Traditional Owners, government agencies, local councils and advocacy groups.
-These discussions will continue.
+We also engaged with stakeholders in the region including Traditional Owners, government agencies, local councils and advocacy groups.

-The results of our early engagement activities show majority support for making land available in Dutson Downs for a wind farm.
+The results of our engagement activities showed majority support for making land available in Dutson Downs for a wind farm.

 Almost twice as many survey respondents indicated their support for a wind farm as those who had concerns.
-The focus group discussions and stakeholder consultations also indicate majority support.
+The focus group discussions and stakeholder consultations also indicated majority support.

 About half of the community members living within 25 kilometres of Dutson Downs were supportive of a wind farm at that location.